Insulin ointment shows promise for speeding up wound healing in rare blistering disease

 Summary

 This study tested whether applying insulin directly to skin sores helps them heal faster in people with pemphigus vulgaris, a rare autoimmune blistering disease.
-Twenty patients each had three similar sores treated with either long-acting insulin, short-acting insulin, or a saltwater control for up to 14 days.
-The main goal was to see how many days each sore took to fully heal.
+Twenty patients each had three similar sores treated with either long-acting insulin, short-acting insulin, or a saltwater control for 14 days.
+The goal was to see which treatment led to the quickest healing.

 Disclaimer Read more